 Investors purchasing our Series A common stock in this offering will pay a price per share that substantially exceeds the as adjusted net tangible book value per share.
-As a result, investors purchasing our Series A common stock in this offering will incur immediate dilution of \$10.49 per share (or \$10.11 per share if the underwriters exercise their option to purchase additional shares in full), representing the difference between the assumed public offering price of \$18.42 per share, which is the last reported sale price of our Series A common stock on the Nasdaq Global Market on January 22, 2024, and our as adjusted net tangible book value as of September 30, 2023.
+As a result, investors purchasing our Series A common stock in this offering will incur immediate dilution of \$ per share (or \$ per share if the underwriters exercise their option to purchase additional shares in full), representing the difference between the assumed public offering price of \$ and our as adjusted net tangible book value as of September 30, 2023.
 To the extent outstanding options to purchase shares of our Series A common stock are exercised, new investors may incur further dilution.
 For more information on the dilution you may suffer as a result of investing in this offering, see "Dilution."